Scala-Dev/exp-js-sdk/README.md

 **`EXP.stop()`**

-Stops all running instance of the sdk, cancels all listeners and network connections.
+Stops all running instance of the sdk, cancels all listeners and closes socket connections.

 ```javascript
 exp1 = EXP.start(options1)